astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/2_examples.rst

 The instrument packages used for these examples can be found online in the Instrument Reference Database (IRDB) Github repository (see Section \ref{sec-docs-and-code}).
 Each package contains a description of the optical effects that are inherent to the instrument or telescope, as well as the data needed to replicate these effects.
-Scopesim allows the user to view which effects are included in the current optical model.
+ScopeSim allows the user to view which effects are included in the current optical model.
 This example uses the MICADO_Sci optical system from the previous examples

 .. code::